Amagash/nd00333_AZMLND_C2/starter_files/README.md

    ![img_9](img/img_9.PNG)
    5. Check the logs
    ![img_10](img/img_10.PNG)
+5. Swagger Documentation
+   1. Download the swagger.json file in `swagger/swagger.json`
+   2. Run the swagger.sh and serve
 ## Screen Recording
 *TODO* Provide a link to a screen recording of the project in action.
 Remember that the screencast should demonstrate: